 Southeast IM Sports follows ASA rules with the following modifications.

-In order to be considered eligible to compete in playoff competition, teams must meet the following criteria:
+In order to be considered eligible to compete in playoff competition, teams must meet

 - Attendance at the Manager’s Meeting.